Photo by Nikki Doyle

 MONEY: US dollars are accepted throughout Belize.
 Small denominations (20 bills or less) are recommended since you will often receive Belizean dollars in change.
 There are some crafts – slate and wood carvings @ 10-50 dollars, and typical t-shirts @ 10-15 dollars.
 The only costs you are responsible for are: personal liquor, tips (see below) and any unscheduled motorboat excursions you wish to take.
 Certified divers will need to make payments for any dives they make.
 The dive master accepts credit cards for an additional 10% of cost.
 Credit Cards are accepted at most shops and restaurants.

-TIPPING: It has always been our custom to tip our cooks who have joined us while at Glover’s Reef Atoll $100 per person which we gather at the end of our stay.
-On our new 2025 program. we have factored this tip into your final trip price.
+TIPPING: It has always been our custom to tip our cooks who joined us at Glover’s Reef Atoll, $100 per person which we gathered at the end of our stay.
+On our new program. we have factored this tip into your final trip price.
 If you feel that your Blue Water Ventures assistant guides served you well, you may factor in a gratuity for them.
-We would suggest a $75-$100 per participant tip to be split among your BWV guides.
-All other tips to local guides, hotel staff and drivers will be taken care of by Blue Water Ventures.
-As is customary in hotels you may choose to leave a small tip in your room for hotel staff each morning.
+We suggest a $75-$100 per participant tip to be split among your BWV guides.
+All other tips to local guides and drivers will be taken care of by Blue Water Ventures.
+As is customary at resorts you may choose to leave a small tip in your room for hotel staff each morning.
 US dollars are fine, but no US coins.

 National Bird of Belize